ZerepL/bookstore_oauth-api/README.md

 ![OAuth](./miscs/oauth_system.png)

-This service will work as a security layer for other services, basic all requisition will need a token that will be generated and used by the client to make requests to others APIs, this APIs will send a request back to our OAuth in order to verify if this token is valid.
+This service will work as a security layer for other services, basic all requisition will need a token that will be generated and used by the client to make requests to others APIs, these APIs will send a request back to our OAuth in order to verify if this token is valid.

 ## Requirements